Sarah Jane Woodson Early: Career

-After graduation, she taught in black community schools in Ohio for several years and was the first principal at a public school in Xenia, Ohio.
-In 1863 she gave "Address to Youth," to the Ohio Colored Teachers Association, one of a number of speeches she gave following the Emancipation Proclamation to urge African-American youth to join the "political and social revolutions."
-She encouraged them to follow careers in education and the sciences to lead their race.
+In 1849/50, abolitionists took control of the politics and government in Ohio.
+In 1856, Salmon Chase was elected governor.
+Schools for black Ohioan children were established in Southern Ohio.
+In the decade before the Civil War, no other state supported black students' education as robustly as Ohio.
+Before and after graduation from Oberlin, Woodson taught in black 'common schools' in towns such as Circleville and Zanesville for a few years.

-When hired in 1858 at Wilberforce University in Wilberforce, Woodson became the first African-American woman college instructor.
-While there she was appointed "Preceptress of English and Latin and Lady Principal and Matron," making her a renowned teacher of English and Latin0.
-She was also the first African-American to teach at a Historically Black College or University (HBCU) and the only black woman to teach at an HBCU before the Civil War.
+When she was hired in 1858 by Wilberforce University, Woodson became the first African-American woman college instructor.
+She was also the first black American to teach at a Historically Black College or University (HBCU) and the only black American woman to teach at a college or university before the Civil War.
+Wilberforce University is located in Greene County, Ohio, not far from Xenia.
 Her brother, Rev. Lewis Woodson, was a trustee and founder of the college.
-It had been established in 1855 to educate black youth, as a collaboration between the white and black leaders of the Cincinnati Methodist conference and the AME Church in Ohio, respectively.
-Wilberforce closed for two years during the Civil War because of finances.
+It had been established in 1856 to educate black youth, as a collaboration between the white and black leaders of the Cincinnati Methodist conference and the AME Church in Ohio, respectively.
+Wilberforce closed for two years during the Civil War because of the chaos created and because of the finances.
 It lost most of its nearly 200 subscription students at the beginning of the war, as they were mostly mixed-race children of wealthy planters from the South, who withdrew them at that time.
 During the war, the Cincinnati Methodist Conference could not offer its previous level of financial support, as it was called to care for soldiers and families.